awell-health/awell-sdk/README.md

 ## Usage

-Learn more about GenQL and its syntax [here](https://genql.dev/docs).
+Learn more about the syntax of the SDK [here](https://genql.dev/docs).

 Remember to **always call the SDK on the server** to keep your API key secure.